 People can “muse” over focused content.
 However, if their focused musings turn into random ramblings, they may need to read the tips in this post.

-Why You Need a Niche
+Why You Need Niche Building Hacks

 1. Visitors will stay longer on your blog.
 Naturally, this could lead to you getting comments, reblogs, your posts getting shared, return visitors, and permanent visitors in the form of followers.